jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafkreiagvyjceouvgh3vhtelolmoctn7hedxhnczmhuqqyfgi65bxksvoa)

 In this case, the bridge must encode rules which define which fork is the real one.
-We call this the “fork choice rule”.
+This is called the “Fork Choice Rule”.

 If the bridge does not enforce the “Fork Choice Rule”, an actor can create a private fork and submit that fork to the L1 (this fork will pass the state transition function verification).